martiuslim/marts_notes/README.md

 # Mart's Notebook

 This is my repository of notes that I have consolidated and found useful in the course of my learning.
-Usually they are solutions to problems that I encounter.
+They are usually solutions to problems that I encounter.

-Please feel free to contribute in any way or suggest improvements.

 - Free learning resources [Link](https://github.com/vhf/free-programming-books#list-of-free-learning-resources-)
 - Free programming books [Link](https://github.com/vhf/free-programming-books/blob/master/free-programming-books.md)